Categories: Architecture, Java, Programming

 Dealing with Distributed Systems

 When working in a distributed environment, and particularly in a multi-language environment, what does it mean to “transfer an object” between two processes?
-It really can only mean transferring the properties; the code cannot be sent.
+It can only mean transferring the properties; the code cannot be sent.
 And therefore there is immediately a hard “break” between the concept of a “rich domain model type” with complex functionality in one application, and the fact that all that is transferred is a set of properties.
 Any properties of a type which are there just to “provide references to helpers needed by rich-domain-type methods” must be ignored when building the representation which is transferred; the receiver may not need those helpers or have a different solution.

 Any architectural design document for the system will need to concentrate on the externally-visible properties of model types as a priority.
 Then each component that uses a type will have its own set of behaviours associated with that type - ie each component will have its own “domain language”.
 There may be similarity (and sometimes overlap) between the operations (methods) but the focus will be on the properties - just as with procedural design.